kabanero-io/guide-codewind-getting-started/README.md

 ### Installing Codewind for VS Code

+The Codewind installation pulls the following images that form the Codewind backend:

+1. `eclipse/codewind-performance-amd64`
+2. `eclipse/codewind-pfe-amd64`

 The Codewind installation includes two parts:

 1. The VS Code extension installs when you install Codewind from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.codewind) and click `Install`.
     * Or, go to `View->Extensions`, search for Codewind, and click `Install`.
 2. The Codewind backend containers install after you click `Install` when you are prompted.
-After you click `Install`, the necessary images are downloaded from the internet.
-The download is approximately 1 GB.
+Clicking `Install` downloads the Codewind backend containers, ~1GB.
     * **Optional:** If you don’t click `Install` when the notification window first appears, you can access the notification again.
 Go to `View->Explorer`.
 Then click `Codewind` and hover the cursor over `Codewind` where there is a switch to turn Codewind on or off.
 Click the switch so that it is `On`.
 The notification window is displayed.

-The following images are pulled.
-These images together form the Codewind backend:

-1. `eclipse/codewind-performance-amd64`
-2. `eclipse/codewind-pfe-amd64`

 ### Configuring Codewind with application stack hubs